 This is a common sense law that should pass both the assembly and the senate and earn a signature from the governor.

-If you or a loved one are accused of possession or transportation of narcotics in Los Angeles or any other part of California, contact the Law Offices of Jerod Gunsberg at 310-210-0744 or via our confidential contact form for a free consultation.
+If you or a loved one are accused of possession or transportation of narcotics in Los Angeles or any other part of California, contact the Law Offices of Jerod Gunsberg at 310-210-0744 or via our confidential contact form for a confidential consultation.